You’re eating vegetables, exercising, getting enough rest, and your house is clean…

 When to Hire a Professional Mold Exterminator?

-If signs of mold sickness are evident among occupants, the black toxic mold colony in your home is already expansive.
+If signs of mold sickness are evident among occupants, your home’s black toxic mold colony is already expansive.

 It could be dangerous for untrained individuals to handle severe infestations.
 A professional mold exterminator has the knowledge and tools for dealing with molds safely.